taufik-nurrohman/arch/README.md

 Notes
 -----

+Dependency and optional dependency can be installed directly via [`pacman`](https://archlinux.org/packages).
+If it is somehow could not be installed, then it should be in the [AUR](https://aur.archlinux.org).

+Put the icon folder in `~/.icons` and the theme folder in `~/.themes`.
+You can activate them via GUI helper such as `gnome-tweaks` or `lxappearance`.

 Think of this project as your home folder.
 Configuration files are intended only to decorate the `openbox` and `tint2` (and also to set the [wallpaper](https://thewallpaper.co/landscape-mountainautumn-leaves-road-nature-desktop-wallpapers-green-fall-colorful-download-hd-wallpapers-path-wallpaper-for-smart-pnone-treeshd-wallpapers/)).
 Application styles are mostly not handled by these files.
 You have to find the right theme to be combined with this dark color scheme.
-I would recommend [Material](https://www.opendesktop.org/s/Gnome/p/1316887) or [Equilux](https://www.opendesktop.org/s/Gnome/p/1182169) for the theme and [Tela Dark](https://www.opendesktop.org/s/Gnome/p/1279924) for the icons.

 Copy and paste the files to your home folder.